javanthropus/io-like/README.md

 ## RUBYSPEC LICENSE

-Files under the `rubyspec` directory are copied whole or in part from the Rubyspec project.
+Files under the `rubyspec` directory are copied in whole from the Rubyspec project.

 ```
 Copyright (c) 2008 Engine Yard, Inc. All rights reserved.